087narain/Finance-project/README.md

 # Stock Price Prediction with LSTM

-This project uses an LSTM neural network to predict the next-day closing price of a stock based on historical data (Close, Volume, RSI).
+This project uses an LSTM neural network to predict the next-day closing price of Nike (NKE) stock based on historical data (Close, Volume, RSI).
 It's built in Python using PyTorch, yfinance, and matplotlib.

 ## What It Does